Last Updated on October 22, 2024 by Aaron von Frank

 Key takeaway: Ducks are generally less prone to diseases and illnesses (especially in wet climates) than chickens, but it’s harder to find veterinary care for ducks than it is for chickens.

-Here again, these are general distinctions that may not apply to all breeds and all circumstances.
+Also, these general distinctions may not apply to all breeds and all circumstances.
 For instance:

-• Breeds bred for maximum egg production are more likely to have reproductive injuries and illnesses (like egg binding) than breeds that produce fewer eggs per year.
+- Breeds bred for maximum egg production are more likely to have reproductive-related injuries and illnesses (like egg binding and metabolic diseases) than breeds that produce fewer eggs per year.
+However, you can reduce the annual egg production of any breed via your feed regimen and other management practices.

-If your aim is production-focused and you cull sick or injured birds, these issues may not matter to you.
+If your aim is production-focused and you cull sick or injured birds, the relative robustness and longevity of an animal you don’t intend to keep for many years may not matter to you.
 However, many backyard poultry owners like us also view their poultry as pets, and will provide or seek medical intervention for them when necessary.

-If and when veterinary care is needed, it’s usually easier to find vets (including farm vets) credentialed and experienced in caring for chickens than for ducks.
-In the veterinary world, both species are considered “exotics” which means their care is also fairly expensive relative to cats and dogs.
+If and when veterinary care is needed, it’s usually easier to find vets (including farm vets) credentialed and experienced in providing care for chickens than for ducks.
+In the veterinary world, both species are considered “exotics,” which means their care is also fairly expensive relative to cats and dogs.

 Deeper dive: